32 Share-based payments

 Employee of MLP Banking AG, Wiesloch

-Variable portions of remuneration comprise long-term remuneration components.
+Variable portions of compensation comprise long-term compensation components.

-The members of the Supervisory Board received non-performance-related remuneration of € 500 thsd for their activities in 2017 (previous year: € 500 thsd).
-In addition, € 18 thsd (previous year: € 17 thsd) was paid as compensation for expenses and training measures.
+The members of the Supervisory Board received non-performance-related compensation of € 500 thsd for their activities in 2018 (previous year: € 500 thsd).
+In addition, € 20 thsd (previous year: € 18 thsd) was paid as compensation for expenses and training measures.

-For the detailed structure of the remuneration system and the remuneration of the Executive Board and Supervisory Board, please refer to the remuneration report in the "Corporate governance" chapter.
-The remuneration report is part of the management report.
+For the detailed structure of the pay system and the compensation of the Executive Board and Supervisory Board, please refer to the compensation report in the "Corporate governance" chapter.
+The compensation report is part of the management report.

-Alongside the consolidated subsidiaries, MLP SE comes into direct and indirect contact and has relations with a large number of companies within the scope of its ordinary business.
-This also includes subsidiaries, which are non-consolidated for reasons of materiality, as well as associates.
+Alongside the consolidated subsidiaries, MLP SE comes into direct and indirect contact with, and has relations with, a large number of companies within the scope of its ordinary business.
+This also includes subsidiaries, which are non-consolidated for reasons of materiality, and associates.
 All business dealings are concluded at conditions and terms customary in the industry and which as a matter of principle do not differ from delivery and service relationships with other companies.
-The services performed for the companies listed in the following essentially concern remuneration for wealth management and consulting, as well as brokerage, sales and trailer commission.
+Payments to related companies for services performed essentially concern wealth management and consulting, brokerage, sales and trailer commission.

 Transactions were carried out with major related companies, which led to the following items in the consolidated financial statements: